juju deploy mysql-innodb-cluster

 Important: The eoan series is the first series supported by the mysql-innodb-cluster and mysql-router charms.
 These charms replace the percona-cluster charm starting with the focal series.

-config.yaml for the full list of configuration options, along with
+Store) for the full list of configuration options,

-TLS communication between MySQL InnoDB Cluster and its cloud clients is supported.
+TLS communication between MySQL InnoDB Cluster and its cloud clients is supported out of the box via a self-signed CA certificate bundled within MySQL itself.

 juju add-relation mysql-innodb-cluster:certificates vault:certificates